ContraForce/contraforce-api/Docs/list-incident-evidence.md

 > Check out the [Authentication section in the ContraForce API Overview](https://github.com/ContraForce/contraforce-api/tree/main/Docs#authentication-for-the-contraforce-partner-api) to learn more.

 ## List Incident Evidence Request
-To list all the entities involved with a specific incident in your tenant or any of your managed customer's tenants:
+To list all the evidence involved with a specific incident in your tenant or any of your managed customer's tenants use the command below:

 ![](https://img.shields.io/badge/HTTP-GET-green)